seaguest/cache/README.md

 	Name string
 }

-// this will be called by deepcopy to improves reflect copy performance func (p *TestStruct) DeepCopy() interface{} {
+// this will be called by deepcopy to improve reflect copy performance func (p *TestStruct) DeepCopy() interface{} {
 	c := *p
 	return &c